 Wikipedia: Chlamydia pneumonia is a bacterial pathogen that causes respiratory tract infections in humans.
 It is transmitted through respiratory droplets and can lead to symptoms such as cough, fever, and chest pain.
 It is a common cause of community-acquired pneumonia and can also be associated with bronchitis and sinusitis.
 Early diagnosis and treatment with antibiotics is important to prevent complications and further spread of the infection.

-Week five

-Back stress continues along the spine.
+Week Five: Back stress continues along the spine.
 Choline and hemoglobin frequencies may cause mental confusion and fatigue.

 For those with dairy issues, this may be a trying week, including for those who suffer mucous causing sensitivities.
 Watch out for sinus and swallowing issues.